B-tree: Access concurrency

 United States Patent 5283894, granted in 1994, appears to show a way to use a 'Meta Access Method' to allow concurrent B+ tree access and modification without locks.
 The technique accesses the tree 'upwards' for both searches and updates by means of additional in-memory indexes that point at the blocks in each level in the block cache.
 No reorganization for deletes is needed and there are no 'next' pointers in each block as in Lehman and Yao.

 Parallel algorithms

 Since B-trees are similar in structure to red-black trees, parallel algorithms for red-black trees can be applied to B-trees as well.

+Maple tree

+A Maple tree is a B-tree developed for use in the Linux kernel to reduce lock contention in virtual memory management.

+(a,b)-tree

+(a,b)-trees are generalizations of B-trees.
+B-trees require that each internal node have a minimum of $\lfloor K / 2 \rfloor + 1$ children and a maximum of $K$ children, for some preset value of $K$.
+In contrast, an (a,b)-tree allows the minimum number of children for an internal node to be set arbitrarily low.
+In an (a,b)-tree, each internal node has between a and b children, for some preset values of a and b.